MichaelSail4499/cybereventthree/README.md

 Government standard: SHA-256
 Strong hashes: Argon2id, bcrypt, scrypt, PBKDF2

 When building a website, you want to store user passwords as hashes.
-However, using outdated hashes is vulnerable.
+However, using outdated hashes is a vulnerability.
 Here, we'll use bcrypt and scrypt hashes.

 Proof that bcrypt, scrypt are great hashes:
 Twitter, Reddit, Slack, Imgur, and GitHub use bcrypt.
 Facebook uses scrypt.
+(NOTE: These websites may not EXCLUSIVELY use bcrypt/scrypt, but it is part of their process.)

 One of the reasons their strong is b/c it **salts** the passwords.